MartinDido100/MartinDido100/README.md

 - 👋 Hi, I’m @MartinDido100
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning software engineering at UnLaM
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Send me an email to martindidolich12@gmail.com

 <!---
 MartinDido100/MartinDido100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.